 • is a relevant artery occluded?

-• can the affected part of the brain be saved (e.g., with IVT or thrombectomy)?
+• can the affected part of the brain be salvaged (e.g., through IVT or thrombectomy)?

-• what is the most likely cause of the stroke and what should be done to prevent recurrence?
+• what is the most likely cause of the stroke, and what measures should be taken to prevent recurrence?

 Send this to a friend